-- You have qualifying service in the U.S. armed forces and meet all other eligibility requirements.
+- You have served or continue to serve in the U.S. armed forces and fulfill all other requirements for eligibility.

-- Your child may qualify for naturalization if you are a U.S. citizen, the child was born outside the U.S., the child is currently residing outside the U.S., and all other eligibility requirements are met.
+- Your child may be qualified for naturalization if you, the parent, are a U.S. citizen, the child was born in a foreign country, the child is presently in a foreign country, and fulfills all other requirements for eligibility.

 - The U.S. Citizenship and Immigration Services (USCIS) also requires that individuals applying for naturalization are:

 - Residents and physically present in the United States for at least five years at the time of application

 - Of good merit and moral character

-There are several exceptions of the residency requirement if there was time spent outside the country.
+There are several exceptions to the residency naturalization requirements if there was time spent outside the country.
 You may also qualify through other paths to naturalization if you do not qualify through the paths described above.